-3344 Peachtree is a 50-story, mixed-use tower which including 469,921-sq.-ft. of Class A office and retail space, 82 condominium units, and an 11-story, 1,631-space parking structure.
-The vertical mixed-use building with a spiraling architectural style topping 635 feet, is conveniently located in the Buckhead Community of Atlanta, Georgia on a 2 acre site.
+3344 Peachtree is a 50-story, mixed-use tower which includes 469,921 sq. ft. of Class A office and retail space, 82 condominium units, and an 11-story, 1,631-space parking structure.
+The vertical mixed-use building, featuring a spiraling architectural style topping 635 feet, is conveniently located in the Buckhead Community of Atlanta, GA on a 2 acre site.
 This high-profile project creates a unique landmark in Buckhead with its all glass curtainwall designed as a piece of art or sculpture.

 The most significant and unique challenge of this project was due to the varying floor plate sizes.
 There are no floor plates that are the same.
 The edge of slab moves on each floor, and the entire column layout changed on the 27th floor to accommodate the residential floor plate layout.
 There was a unique and powerful collaborative effort between designers, contractors, and vendors sharing common resources with a measure of trust to achieve the final common goal of the design look desired by the owner.